Frequently Asked Questions

 I’m afraid I will accidentally dial 911.
 Is this possible?
 How do I avoid this?

 When you tap the 911 button, a pop-up asks you if you want to call 911.
-If you choose ‘Yes’, you will be prompted a second time to choose whether to place the call or cancel.
-This two-step call confirmation process ensures that any 911 call you place is intentional versus accidental.
+If you choose ‘Yes’, you will be able to place the call or cancel.
+This call confirmation process ensures that any 911 call you place is intentional versus accidental.

-You can set up as many Emergency Contacts as you wish from your personal Contact List on your phone.
-We suggest that between 3 and 5 Emergency Contacts is a good working number.
+You can set up as many Emergency Contacts as you wish.
+We suggest that between 2 and 4 Emergency Contacts is a good working number.
 You must have a valid mobile phone number for anyone you select to be an Emergency Contact.
 Once you have selected your Emergency Contacts, you will be able to text or call them individually in an emergency.
 You will also be able to reach out to several of them at once, using a prepared message from Allergy Force or your own custom message.
 When you text an Emergency Contact, a link to a map with your location is also sent.
 It is important to familiarize yourself with the app's emergency management features before you need them.

 I am allergic to corn and did not see some common hidden allergens for corn on your list.
 It seems incomplete.
 Will you address this?

-How many epinephrine injector expiration dates can I track using the app?
+How many epinephrine injector expiration dates can I track?

 The app can track expiration dates for up to eight epinephrine injectors.
 You will need to label each of your epinephrine injectors with a unique identifier and input each associated expiration date.